 What could NYT do to save their face?

-The first thing that NYT should have done was apologize to its other customers.
+The first thing NYT should have done was apologize to its other customers.
 Thankfully, that’s what they did.
 It was a genuine gaffe.
 You cannot blame them for trying to persuade the people who just quit on them.
-They had to take measures to bring them back into their fold and like any other business, they did so by offering their product at a cheaper rate.
+They had to take measures to bring them back into their fold, and like any other business, they did so by offering their product at a cheaper rate.

 Conclusion